We who wrestle with systems

 ... one that focuses on the system as a whole, linking value judgments (what is desired) and design decisions (what is feasible).
 A true systems approach means that the design process includes the problem as well as the solution.
 If a system is to succeed, it must satisfy a useful purpose at an affordable cost for an acceptable period of time.

 Now consider the meaning of each of the italicized words in Reichlin's description.
-Such abstractions are sometimes utilized by advocates with roughly-right people, sometimes for political purposes or to provide maneuvering room.
+Such abstractions are sometimes utilized by evangelists advocating investments with roughly-right people, sometimes things are deliberately opaque for political purposes or to provide maneuvering room.
 Yet until such abstractions are sufficiently elaborated into clear, specific, and actionable requirements, any efforts to pursue these goals are likely to be less focused and can fall short of meeting the needs of all (or even the most important) stakeholders.

 These forces operate within a system architecture with many interdependencies which must be unpacked, as represented in Figure 4.